mitin001/transcriber/blog/books/levitt-dubner/2014-think-like-a-freak/6-incentives-101.md

 > Since conservation is largely seen as a moral and social issue, the moral and social incentives are most important.

+Having found the participants' declared preferences, the researchers set out to find their revealed preferences and the differences between them.
+Finding one's revealed preferences requires one to design a scientifically sound experiment, one with controls and carefully chosen scenarios where the subjects aren't compelled to modify their behavior.

 > The phone survey told Cialdini and his colleagues what people said about conservation.
 But did their actions match their words?
 To find out, the researchers followed up with a field experiment.
 Going house to house in one California neighborhood, they hung on each doorknob a placard encouraging residents to save energy in the warm months by using a fan rather than air-conditioning.
 But, this being an experiment, the placards were not identical.
 There were five versions.
 One had a generic “Energy Conservation” headline, while the others bore headlines that matched up to the four incentives—moral, social, financial, and herd-mentality.

 ![17563991739229177316448223244280](https://github.com/user-attachments/assets/cda669bb-da70-430a-951e-2a33decae534)